Easy One Pot Beef Stroganoff

 - In a large pot cook the egg noodles according to the package instructions.

-- Open and remove the eye of round from the packaging.
+- Open and remove the London broil or eye of round from the packaging.
 Place on a large plate, pat dry with paper towels and sprinkle salt.
 Let sit at room temperature for about 20 minutes before cutting.

-- On a cutting board cut the eye of round into thin 2 inch strips (about a 1/4 inch thick).
+- On a cutting board cut the London broil or eye of round into thin 2 inch strips (about a 1/4 inch thick).

 - Use a large saucepan and turn on to medium-high heat.
 When the pan gets hot add 1 tablespoon of oil and the butter.
 Then working in batches, if needed, add the beef strips and sear for about 5 to 6 minutes or until browned.
 In a medium bowl remove the browned beef and set aside.